Suspence00/oai-functiondemo/README.md

-# Open AI - Tools Demo
+# OpenAI - Tools Demo
-A demo of Open Ai functionality utilizing vercel and next.js.
+A demo of OpenAI functionality utilizing Vercel and Next.js.

 implements `streamText` and `tools` from Vercel's ai sdk and with OpenAI model `gpt-3.5-turbo`.

-Requires an OpenAI api key with tokens to use.
+Requires an OpenAI API key with tokens to use.

 # Install
 ```